-This catalog is a guide to River Valley Community College, which includes the Keene Academic Center, and its contents are subject to revision at any time.
+This catalog is a guide to River Valley Community College, which includes the Academic Center in Keene, and its contents are subject to revision at any time.
 The College reserves the right to change tuition, fees, courses, policies, and programs, services and personnel as required.